 B) Antennae; One of a pair of long, slender, segmented appendages on the heads of insects, centipedes, millipedes, and crustaceans.
 Most antennae are organs of touch, but some are sensitive to odors and other stimuli.

-Source of confusion are the Greeks: In consideration that an antenna is a device that sends radio and television signals.
+We hope this discussion peaked your interest in this site, and as for the source of confusion between antenna or antennae, it were the Greeks: In consideration that an antenna is a device that sends radio and television signals.
 The singular noun antenna is just one of the feelers on a bug’s head — a sensory wand the insect waves around to check out its surroundings.
 The plural of this antenna is antennae.
 (Those Greeks and their funny words!)